EularTang/SCmut_pipeline/README.md

 ## 1. Introduction

-comboSC-mut is a pipeline based on [SCmut](https://github.com/nghiavtr/SCmut/projects) , which is used to provide more information for the selection of treatment stretegy in conboSC.
+comboSC-mut is a pipeline based on [SCmut](https://github.com/nghiavtr/SCmut/projects) , which is used to provide more information for the selection of treatment stretegy in comboSC.
 SCmut is a novel and robust statistical method for cell-level somatic mutation detection from single-cell RNA-sequencing.
 SCmut requies RNA-sequencing data of single cells and bulk-cell DNA-sequencing (e.g whole exome sequencing - WES) of matched samples (tumor and normal).
 If the DNA-sequencing data are not available, the list of somatic mutations can be used.

 Software requirements for SCmut: